 A313 is one of those "French pharmacie" beauty products that is definitely worth the hype.
 France really does do retinol better!

 As someone who finds Retin-A too strong, but many over-the-counter retinols too weak, A313 hits that perfect sweet spot in the middle.
-Even though it only contains retinol esters, the strength is on par with a prescription product—and I've test-driven enough retinoids to KNOW that it's working.
+Even though it only contains a retinol ester, it is surprisingly powerful—and I've test-driven enough retinoids to KNOW that it's working.
 After three months, I can clearly see the results.